Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 How did you need and want other people to approach you about that incident?

-How can you use that experience to show your loved one more understanding and support?
+How can you use that experience to show your partner more understanding and support?

 #3.
 Understand the Factors of Eating Disorder

-The factors behind your loved one’s eating disorder are specific to them, and understanding these should be through an honest conversation or through the help of a professional.
+The factors behind your partner’s eating disorder are specific to them, and understanding these should be through an honest conversation or through the help of a professional.

 But following are some common factors: